-&lt;sup>1 For our purposes we roughly defined an anomalous event as having a relatively quick (fall time $\leq$ 3hours) step down in performance, where the magnitude of the step was over 10%, and the reduction in performance lasted for a duration of over 4 hours.
-The fall time and duration depend on the needs of the network administrator and the frequency of measurements available.
-Less frequent measurements will necessarily increase the fall time and duration in order to accumulate sufficient data to be statistically meaningful.
+1 For our purposes we roughly defined an anomalous event as having a relatively quick (fall time \leq 3hours) step down in performance, where the magnitude of the step was over 10%, and the reduction in performance lasted for a duration of over 4 hours.
+The fall time and duration depend on the needs of the network administrator and the frequency of measurements and reporting them in an efficient way to the network administrator.

-access to SNMP MIB information from network devices that the end-user does not have permission to view.
+Most current commercial products rely on a comparison with a user configured static threshold value and often require access to SNMP MIB information from network devices that the end-user does not have permission to view.
 Our intent is to dynamically derive the threshold from the end-user accessible data so that it automatically tracks the network's performance.

-In this paper we report on several open source approaches to make forecasts and automatically detect persistent anomalies in end-to-end network performance metrics using active endto-end network performance measurements from an instantiation of the IEPM-BW [2] measurement infrastructure.
+In this paper we report on several open source approaches to make forecasts and automatically detect persistent anomalies in end-to-end network performance measurements from an instantiation of the IEPM-BW [2] measurement infrastructure.
 The requirements are to detect decreases in performance that are sufficiently large and persist for sufficient time that, upon notification, the local network administrator is able to review the change and report the problem to the up stream provider's Network Operations Center.

 The rest of the paper is organized as follows.
-Section II describes how the measurements were made, section III describes the analysis used to extract anomalous events, section IV describes the results, section V describes in progress and possible future work, and section VI presents the conclusions and describes avenues for further investigation.
+Section II describes how the measurements were made, Section III describes previous work and the parameter setting we used for the various techniques used to extract anomalous events, Section IV describes the results, Section V presents the conclusions and section VI describes in progress and possible future work.